-Value Description Integrity Conduct council's business in a fair, responsible, flexible, equitable and honest manner.
+Value Description Commitment Focus and concentrate on council's core activities in a consistent manner.
+Integrity Conduct council's business in a fair, responsible, flexible, equitable and honest manner.
 Accountability Report regularly to all stakeholders regarding council's actual performance.
 Environmental Care With all the development in Lephalale, the municipality will focus on taking care of the environment.
 Empowerment To be seen to be empowering our people, knowledge is power.
 Performance orientation Continually evaluates and measure performance against set target